Mohamed9x60/Subdomain_Takeover/README.md

-# NetVuln - Advanced Security Vulnerability Scanner
+# Subdomain Takeover - Advanced Security Vulnerability Scanner

 NetVuln is a powerful security scanning tool designed to detect web and network vulnerabilities.
 It presents results in a professional format with color-coded risk levels.